elementor/elementor/docs/modules/tabs-v2/index.md

 * Requirements:
 	* Before creating a __Widget__ you have to be familiar with the [simple widget creation process](https://developers.elementor.com/docs/widgets/).
 * Is it requirement?
-	* Yes, in other words it's simply the widget registration, including few abstract methods that are that explained in the next section.
+	* Yes, in other words it's simply the widget registration, including few abstract methods that will be explained in the next section.
 * The class should extend `Widget_Nested_Base` class, there are few important methods to note:
 	* `get_default_children_elements` - The inner children/elements that will be created when the widget created.
 	* `get_default_repeater_title_setting_key` - The setting key that will be used by `$e.run( 'document/elements/settings' )` in the frontend for the children title.